-Here’s my curated guide to arts and entertainment events that might be worth your time and money.
-I focus typically on the mid-valley, but if there’s something big happening elsewhere, I’ll note it here.
-If you want me to include your arts event in this list, click on the link at the bottom.
+A curated and frequently updated guide to arts and entertainment events in the mid-valley that might be worth your time and money.
+Although the focus is local, if there’s a big event happening elsewhere, I’ll make note of it here.
+If you want me to include your event in this list, click on the link at the bottom.

 MOVIES: In theaters and streaming